Robin-Valan7478/Internship/Daily Reports/fourth_week_report.md

    - We use Figma because It works on any devices like it can even run our browser.
 We can collaborate with multiple people to design together in live.
 We can create interactive app or website demos.
 We can also reuse design elements and autonate our tasks.

+## - __WIDGETS:__

+   - Widget in flutter is like a building block of our app.
+It descrbes how a screen should look.
+Ex: button, text, image, or a container.

+   - widgets are converted into elements when we add it in the app, the elements will manage how the widget should be displayed on the screen.

+   - Widget have no changeable state(mutable). if we want to change, we should use statefull widget. it is a separate state object to manage changes.

+   - A widget can be used multiple times.

 ## - __BASIC WIDGETS IN FLUTTER: __